Inside the Head Office of Bocci

 Bocci produces an impressive range of sculptural lighting and design objects.
 Each is an exploration of form that is designed and fabricated in-house from materials such as glass, copper, brass, and porcelain.
 Bocci’s head office in Vancouver is more than a space for production, however.
 It’s a unique reflection of the company’s creative vision.

-The office occupies the top floors (floors five and six) of a former printing factory in a quiet neighbourhood near Granville island.
+The office occupies the top floors (floors five and six) of a former printing factory in a quiet neighborhood near Granville island.
 The sixth floor is the personal studio of Bocci’s creative director and co-founder Omer Arbel.
-The fifth floor houses the manufacturing, engineering, and sales teams in an open and energetic 5400 sqft workshop.
+The fifth floor houses the manufacturing, engineering, and sales teams in an open and energetic 5400-square-foot workshop.
 Bocci’s glass-blowing studio sits in the parking lot below.

 Arriving at the fifth floor, elevator doors give way to an outdoor courtyard.
 When Bocci purchased the building, they removed the roof, poured a concrete garden bed, and craned in a London Plane tree.
 Wisteria and ferns add to this idyllic outdoor setting.
 Staff enjoy their lunches seated on the concrete ledges, or work al fresco by plugging their laptops into electrical outlets installed beneath.

 Sliding glass doors surround the 725 sqft courtyard separating it from the interior office.
 Each door is outfitted with a large poured brass handle — a rectangular cousin of Bocci’s 19-series.
 In the summer, the glass doors are pushed open creating a seamless indoor/outdoor environment.
 In the colder months, the doors remain closed; the seasons are viewed from the studio’s outward facing desks.

 Inside, Bocci’s work is not just on display.
 It's functionally integrated throughout the building.